 As of July 1, 1988, the State of Florida began requiring a 2.5 grade point average in the specialization area for initial certification.
 Florida Southern also requires a 2.5 cumulative grade point average for eligibility for Senior Internship.
-Therefore, students must establish and maintain satisfactory grade point averages during their junior and senior years.
+Students must establish and maintain satisfactory grade point averages during their junior and senior years.

 State Approved Teacher Education programs require the demonstration of competencies on both written (FTCE and GKT) and performance (PEP) standards for which the College is held accountable.
-Therefore, students must complete their major requirements within a seven-year period to be eligible for a professional endorsement from Florida Southern College.